 The kits are a simple and effective tool for basic infection prevention and first-line childbirth care.
 The components are selected in line with global best practice and consist only the essential items required to support the documented 6 principles of cleanliness at birth(1) for mothers in high-risk and emergency settings.
 Additional items would increase the weight and cost of the kit and create issues with shipment and supply from Australia.

 How much does a kit cost?

 Assembly Day fundraising supports the production and delivery of Birthing Kits.
-Each $3 contribution equates to one Birthing Kit which includes all materials in the Birthing Kit, costs associated with assembly, warehousing & freight of kits, and overall program management inclusive of monitoring and evaluation.
+Until 1 July 2019, the cost of the birthing kit is $3.
+After 1 July 2019 the cost will be $5.
+This equates to one Birthing Kit which includes all materials in the Birthing Kit, costs associated with assembly, warehousing & freight of kits, and overall program management inclusive of monitoring and evaluation.

 How do you know if the kits get to their destination?

 All BKFA Field Partners are required to report back to us on the collection and distribution of Birthing Kits.
 This reporting process allows us to confirm that the kits sent arrive at their intended destination.
 Additionally, real time tracking, email notification and signatory on arrival confirms receipt of kits with the Field Partner.

 How do you decide who gets the kits?

 Kits are sent to organisations that have undergone an application and approval process to become a BKFA Field Partner.
 This process ensures that our Field Partners have the capacity to identify high-need populations and effectively integrate the Birthing Kits into their existing programs and/or services.
 New and continuing Birthing Kit grants to Field Partners are awarded on an annual basis in line with BKFA’s program strategy and partnership guidelines.